barbanet/bender/README.md

 # Bender

-Collabtive-CI is web-based project management software based on Collabtive.
-The idea is to maintain the compatibility with the original project adding new features.
+The idea behind this application is to provide a minimal structure to create actions and tasks that can be run from a single call to the crontab.

 * Version: 0.0.2